studentutu/NinjaFootIkRig/README.md

 Foot ik is physics based:
- - baked RootJoints into animations
+ - baked AnchoredPoints into animations
- - place Rig IK constaints and use create IK Targets
+ - Rig Foot IK constaints and create IK Targets
- - use IK target with Rigidbidy and collider + FixedJoint
+ - use IK target with Rigidbidy and collider + SpringJoint
- - Fixed joint should be linked to animated Root Joints
+ - SpringJoint should be linked to animated AnchoredPoints

 Issues left :
- - Still need to fix sliding of the foot
+ - Still need to fix sliding of the foot (partially solved, by using FootSolver distance prev positions)
- - Need properly placed physical colliders on the IK Target
+ - Need properly placed physical colliders on the IK Target (done)

 Included:
  - slightly modified Unity TPS controller ( new one with New Input system)